MartineauUK/wireguard/README.md

 For hosting a 'server' Peer (wg21) you can use the following command to generate a Private/Public key-pair and auto add it to the 'wg21.conf' and to the WireGuard config '/jffs/configs/WireGuardVPN_map'

-    wgm create GoldstrikeriPhone3GSSupreme24K
+    wgm create Nokia6310i

-	Creating Wireguard Private/Public key pair for device 'GoldstrikeriPhone3GSSupreme24K'
+	Creating Wireguard Private/Public key pair for device 'Nokia6310i'

-	Device 'iPhone3GS24K' Public key=uAMVeM6DNsj9rEsz9rjDJ7WZEiJjEp98CDfDhSFL0W0=
+	Device 'Nokia6310i' Public key=uAMVeM6DNsj9rEsz9rjDJ7WZEiJjEp98CDfDhSFL0W0=

-	Press y to ADD device 'iPhone3GS24K' to 'server' Peer (wg21) or press [Enter] to SKIP. y
+	Press y to ADD device 'Nokia6310i' to 'server' Peer (wg21) or press [Enter] to SKIP. y
-	Adding device Peer 'iPhone3GS24K' to RT-AC86U 'server' (wg21) and WireGuard config and the resulting entry in the WireGuard 'server' Peer config 'wg21.conf' - where 10.50.1.125 is derived from the DHCP pool for the 'server' Peer
+	Adding device Peer 'Nokia6310i' to RT-AC86U 'server' (wg21) and WireGuard config

+and the resulting entry in the WireGuard 'server' Peer config 'wg21.conf' - where 10.50.1.125 is derived from the DHCP pool for the 'server' Peer

 e.g. WireGuard configuration 'WireguardVPN_map' contains

     wg21    Y      10.50.1.1/24                                                 # Martineau Host Peer 1

-and the next avaiable IP with DHCP pool prefix '10.50.1' .125 is chosen as .124 is already assigned when the Peer is appended to 'wg21.conf'
+and the next avaiable IP with DHCP pool prefix '10.50.1' e.g. .125 is chosen as .124 is already assigned when the Peer is appended to 'wg21.conf'

-    # iPhone3GS24K
+    # Nokia6310i
     [Peer]
     PublicKey = uAMVeM6DNsj9rEsz9rjDJ7WZEiJjEp98CDfDhSFL0W0=
     AllowedIPs = 10.50.1.125/32
-    # iPhone3GS24K End
+    # Nokia6310i End

-and the cosmetic Annotation identification for the device '# Device iPhone3GS24K' is appended to the WireGuard configuration 'WireguardVPN_map'
+and the cosmetic Annotation identification for the device '# Device Nokia6310i' is appended to the WireGuard configuration 'WireguardVPN_map'

     # Optionally define the 'server' Peer 'clients' so they can be identified by name in the enhanced WireGuard Peer status report
     # Public Key                                      DHCP IP             Annotation Comment